CabrilloRoboticsClub/cabrillo_rov_2023/doc/guides/style_guide.md

 ```

 ### 3.6 Type hints spacing
+*See Section 6.1 for information about type hints*

 For type annotations, there should be no whitespace between the variable name and colon, and one space before the type information.

 **Example:**